wuqb2i4f/serv00-vless-ws/README.md

 ## Notes

 - The script uses tmux to manage sessions for each component.
-- Cron jobs are set up for periodic maintenance of Node.js and Xray.
+- Cron jobs are set up for periodic maintenance of Xray.
-- Cloudflared, Node.js, and Xray configurations are generated automatically.
+- Cloudflared, Xray configurations are generated automatically.
-- The script includes functions for port management and cleanup.